You're replaying the meeting in your head because one moment keeps snagging.

 "The draft landed after the review window" is a fact about a Tuesday.
 It's much harder to argue with a Tuesday.

-A structure that keeps you out of trouble
+The three-part line that keeps you out of trouble

 Shortcut: "When X happened, the impact was Y. Next time, can we do Z?"